categories

 All statuses should be in green:

-In case ‘Supported’ shows No, reload the updated .ini.
+In case you see RDP Wrapper not supported showing No, reload the updated .ini.
 Alternatively, check your Windows build in GitHub issues.

 Press Win + R. Type mstsc.
 Press Enter.
 Do this on another Windows computer.